Terminatorking/ADFA/README.md

-I wrote a java program that decides ADFA.\n
+I wrote a java program that decides ADFA.
 ADFA is a decidable language in theory of computation.
 ADFA = { <D,w> | D is a DFA that accepts the string w }.
 in this program we define DFA in a text file whose name is input.txt.